-LCDonline and Recruiting Programs
+GradLeaders and Recruiting Programs

-LCDonline is the official system for all information regarding recruiting programs, job listings, deadlines, presentations, and other OCS activities.
-All students will be assigned a username and password for access to the LCDonline system.
+GradLeaders is the official platform for all information regarding recruiting programs, job listings, programming reservations, and coaching appointments.
+All students will be assigned a username and password for access to GradLeaders.
 Students will be required to maintain an updated profile, including a current email address.
-During the on-campus interview season, a student must maintain an updated profile with current contact information and check the LCDonline system at least once a day for updates to his or her interview schedule.
-Students are required to have a resume and at least one cover letter approved by OCS if they wish to participate in on-campus recruiting programs.
+Students are required to have a resume and at least one cover letter approved by the Career Center if they wish to participate in oncampus recruiting programs.
 Failure to have application materials approved may result in exclusion from on-campus recruiting programs.

-Cancellation Policies
+Interview Cancellation Policies

-In the event that a student needs to cancel a job interview arranged through the School of Law's recruiting programs or sponsored job fairs, the student must provide at least 48 hours' notice to OCS (and to the employer for interviews located at the employer's office).
-A student who does not attend a scheduled interview, or cancels an interview fewer than 48 hours in advance, will be required to send a letter of apology to the employer and provide the Associate Dean for Office for Career Services with a copy.
+In the event that a student needs to cancel a job interview arranged through the Career Center's recruiting programs or sponsored job fairs, the student must provide at least 48 hours' notice to the Career Center (and to the employer for interviews located at the employer's office).
+A student who does not attend a scheduled interview, or cancels an interview fewer than 48 hours in advance, will be required to send a letter of apology to the employer and provide the Associate Dean for Career Services with a copy.
 The student will not be permitted to participate in the on-campus interview program until the Associate Dean receives a copy of the apology letter.
 Cancellations, especially with short notice, reflect poorly on the student and on the School of Law.